anhjean/beanbakery_v15/README.md

       - `CREATE ROLE beanbakery WITH CREATEDB LOGIN ENCRYPTED PASSWORD 'P@assword#@!321';`
     - You can check the Created Postges user by command `\du` and exit Postgres command line by 'Ctrl+D' then 'exit'

-4. Clone source code and we need to create a new system user for our Odoo installation.
-Make sure the username is the same as the PostgreSQL user we created in the previous step (username maybe different if you want it).
-In the following command, I use the ***'/home/beanbakery'*** folder is the home of the 'beanbakery' user.
-With this setting, the path for Odoo's addons will be ***/home/beanbakery/beanbakery_app/addons***:
+4. Clone source code and we need to create a new system user for BeanBakery v15 installation.
+Make sure the username is the same as the PostgreSQL user that we created in the previous step (username maybe different if you want it).
+In the following command, I use the ***'/home/beanbakery'*** folder is the home of the 'beanbakery' user. :
     - `sudo useradd -m -U -r -d /home/beanbakery -s /bin/bash beanbakery`
     - `sudo su - beanbakery`
     - `git clone https://github.com/Anhjean/beanbakery_v15.git ./beanbakery_app`
+    - With this setting, the path for Odoo's addons will be ***/home/beanbakery/beanbakery_app/addons***

-5. Install python dev by Virtual Env and setup Bean Bakery ERP
+5. Install python dev by Virtual Env and setup BeanBakery v15
-    - *install env lib: *
+    - *install env lib:*
       - `cd ~/beanbakery_app && python3 -m venv beanbakery-venv`
       - `source beanbakery-venv/bin/activate`
-    - *install odoo dependencies lib: *
+    - *install odoo dependencies lib:*
       - `pip install setuptools wheel`
       - `pip install -r ./requirements.txt`

-6. Make odoo public folder and system user
+6. Make BeanBakery v15 public folder and data folder:
     - `mkdir ~/local_data && mkdir ~/local_data/log && mkdir ~/local_data/share && mkdir ~/local_data/config`
     - `chmod 777 ~/local_data/ -R`

-7. Init Odoo system
+7. Init BeanBakery v15 system for the first time
     - `python3 ./odoo-bin -c ./odoo.conf -d beanbakery -i base`
     - Exit to root user: `exit`